Letting the tiger out of its cage: bosonic coding without concatenation

-Tiger codes come with several advantages over quantum spherical codes for protecting against loss of energy in each mode as well as random rotations due to fluctuations of each mode's frequency.
+Tiger codes come with several advantages over the cat code and its variants for protecting against loss of energy in each mode, as well as random rotations due to fluctuations of each mode's frequency.
 1).
-The syndrome required to detect losses corresponds to a \textit{linear} combination of occupation-number operators --- a simple multimode generalization of photon counting that relaxes the \textit{nonlinear} constraints required for quantum spherical codes.
+The syndrome required to detect losses corresponds to a \textit{linear} combination of occupation-number operators --- a simple multimode generalization of photon counting that relaxes the \textit{nonlinear} constraints required for the cat code and its variants.
 2).
-Protection against dephasing is autonomous, generated by engineered dissipation \cite{poyatos1996quantum,mirrahimi2014dynamically,albert2016geometry} whose stabilizing jump operators can have lower degree and fewer terms than those of quantum spherical codes.
+Protection against dephasing is autonomous, generated by engineered dissipation \cite{poyatos1996quantum,mirrahimi2014dynamically,zanardi2014coherent,albert2016geometry} whose stabilizing jump operators can have a lower degree and fewer terms than those of concatenated-cat and quantum spherical codes.
 3).
-Loss error syndromes can be extracted by appending an ancilla and evolving with an entangling Hamiltonian \textit{without} turning off the autonomous dissipation, in contrast to multi-component cat codes and similar to the \eczoohref[pair-cat encoding]{paircat} \cite{albert2019pair}, a special case of a our codes.
+Loss error syndromes can be extracted by appending an ancilla and evolving with an entangling Hamiltonian \textit{without} turning off the autonomous dissipation, in contrast to multi-component cat codes and similar to the pair-cat encoding \cite{albert2019pair}, a special case of our codes.
 4).
-The syndrome operators and dissipators commute with one another when the Fock-state support of the codewords is infinite, making contact with the \eczoohref[stabilizer formalism]{stabilizer} \cite{gottesman1997stabilizer,css}.
+The $Z$-type stabilizers and $X$-type dissipators commute with one another when the Fock-state support of the codewords is infinite, making contact with the stabilizer formalism \cite{gottesman1997stabilizer,css}.